bridgeL/RecipeWiki/items/report.md

     <Names> ::== STRING | STRING , <Names>
     <BoolOperator> ::=  > | <  | =
 ```
+In this grammar, every part of the input could ONLY be separated by symbols, and spaces between symbols and strings will be ignored.
+That means, "ingredients=apple;" and "ingredients       = apple         ;" has exactly the same effect.
+This is to provide an approach to arrange the search input in a more reading friendly way.

 Note that in this grammar, query to any data type (ingredients, title, etc.) could not appear more than once, and must follow the order given by the first equation.

 This grammar is designed to support searching certain recipe with given title or ingredients, and do filtering on the like or view number.
 By applying this grammar, we could not only search keywords, but also filtering the result, which makes the filtering page clearer.